tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_curl_with_petstore.md

 4. Close the dialog box.
 5. Click **Send**.

-## Export Postman to cURL
+## Export Postman to curl

-You can export Postman to cURL by doing the following:
+You can export Postman to curl by doing the following:

 1. In Postman, click the **Generate Code** button.

     <img src="images/postmangeneratecodesnippet.png" alt="Generating code snippets" />

-2. Select **cURL** from the drop-down menu.
+2. Select **curl** from the drop-down menu.
 3. Copy the code snippet.

     ```bash